If you use Facebook ads and ActionSprout actions, then Facebook pixel events are the key to getting the most bang for each precious buck.

 What are Facebook pixel events?

 Similar to other Facebook pixels, adding pixel events to your ActionSprout Social Actions gives you the ability to retarget folks who did or did not complete a particular step related to the ad and promoted posts.
-Or you can specifically target those folks who've viewed your action, completed your action, viewed your donation form, etc.
+Or you can specifically target those folks who've viewed your action, completed your action, etc.

 Let’s look at the different kinds of pixel events and how each one could help you better target your message and Social Actions.